 - Uncontrolled concomitant illness, active infection requiring i.v. antibiotics,

-- .
-Taking another experimental drugs within 28 days prior to day 1 of the protocol medications in this study,
+- Taking another experimental drug within 28 days prior to day 1 of the protocol medications in this study,

-- .
-Both male and female patients of reproductive potential must agree to use a reliable method of birth control, during the study and for 3 months following the last dose of study drug,
+- Both male and female patients of reproductive potential must agree to use highly effective contraception, during the study and for 3 months following the last dose of study drug,

-- .
-Patients currently taking proton pump inhibitors due to their impact on the disposition of palbociclib during the dose escalation phase,
+- Patients currently taking proton pump inhibitors due to their impact on the disposition of palbociclib during the phase 1.

-- .
-A time period of at least three weeks or five drug half-lives, whichever is shorter must have elapsed from last non-investigational therapy before day 1 of treatment on this study,
+- A time period of at least three weeks (including radiotherapy) or five drug half-lives, whichever is shorter must have elapsed from last non-investigational therapy before first day of treatment on this study,

 - ORGAN TRANSPLANTATION: Prior organ transplantation including allogenic stem-cell transplantation.